Palm City, San Diego

-Palm City is a neighborhood in the southern section of San Diego.
+Palm City is a neighborhood in the southern section of San Diego, California, United States.
 Its neighbors are Otay Mesa West to the south and east, Egger Highlands and Nestor to the west, and Chula Vista to the north.
 It also serves as a gateway to the beach cities of Imperial Beach, and Coronado, by way of the Silver Strand isthmus, due to it being where California State Route 75 meets Interstate 5.
 Major thoroughfares include Coronado Avenue, Hollister Street, Beyer Boulevard, and Palm Avenue.